khadas/khadas_docs/linux/source/vim1/index.md

 1. 4K HDMI 2.0 cable
 2. HDMI-compatible 1080P/4K monitor
 3. USB keyboard and mouse
-4. CeC-compatible IR remote control
+4. CEC-compatible IR remote control

 {% note warn Warning: %}
 Do not attach multiple cables with large heads that could interfere.
 Bent or twisted connectors will result in intermittent connectivity issues.